Ladme/plot_scrambling/README.md

 ./plot_scrambling.sh M_ezspec -t 250,750
 ```

-the chart might look like this:
+the chart will look like this:
 ![Ezspec chart with time range](examples/timerange_ezspec.png)

 ## Specifying the colors of the lines